BA Nanzan University, 2008

 MA University of North Carolina at Chapel Hill, 2013

-My research interests are race and ethnic relations in the U.S. South in the late nineteenth century.
-My dissertation examines the community of Creoles of color in post-Civil War New Orleans, focusing on their racial desegregation movement including the U.S. Supreme Court case of 1896, Plessy v.
+Mishio Yamanaka’s research interests are race and ethnic relations in the U.S. South in the late nineteenth century.
+She examines the community of Creoles of color in post-Civil War New Orleans, focusing on their racial desegregation movement including the U.S. Supreme Court case of 1896, Plessy v.
 Ferguson.
-I am also interested in digital humanities and how new digital techniques enhance further understanding of history.
-As a Carolina Digital Humanities Initiative fellow, I launched a digital mapping project: “The Fillmore Boys School in 1877”.
+She is also interested in digital humanities and how new digital techniques enhance further understanding of history.
+As a Carolina Digital Humanities Initiative fellow, she launched a digital mapping project: “The Fillmore Boys School in 1877.”